moccbc/CTextEditor/README.md

 ## Introduction

 ### What is it?
-This is a command line text editor written in C created by following [this](https://viewsourcecode.org/snaptoken/kilo/) tutorial.
+This is a text editor in the command line.
+The program is written in C made by following [this](https://viewsourcecode.org/snaptoken/kilo/) tutorial.
+The Features section explains which features I implemented following the tutorial, and which features I implemented on my own.

-The features I added (and to plan to add) on top of the tutorial are:

-- Vim style movement keys (Not Started)
-- Modal editing (Not Started)
-- Copy and paste (Not Started)
-- Line numbers (Not Started)

 ### Purpose
 The following are the main purposes of undertaking this project: